tlinkowski/UniJ/README.md

 1.  some [`ArrayList`](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/ArrayList.html)s
     and wrapping them using [`Collections.unmodifiableList`](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/Collections.html#unmodifiableList(java.util.List))

-2.  or some external library providing immutable lists, like [Guava](https://github.com/google/guava) or [Eclipse Collections](https://www.eclipse.org/collections/)
+2.  or some external library providing immutable `List`s, like [Guava](https://github.com/google/guava) or [Eclipse Collections](https://www.eclipse.org/collections/)

 The problems with these options are as follows:

 1. If your users themselves use JDK 11's, Guava's or Eclipse's `Collection`s:
     -   you're wasting potential by not using the best `Collection` implementations available
-    -   you're introducing inconsistency into what `Collection` implementations are used in your users' app/library
+    -   you're introducing inconsistency regarding which `Collection` implementations are used in your users' app/library

-2. This is a really bad option, because — by bundling with an external library — you're imposing a heavy dependency on your users.
-Even worse, if they already use e.g. Guava, and you bundle with Eclipse Collections, they'd end up with **both**.
-What a waste!
+2. This would be a really bad option, because — by bundling with an external library — you'd impose a heavy dependency on your users.
+Even worse, if they already used one (e.g. Guava), and you bundled with another (e.g. Eclipse Collections), they'd end up with **both**!

 To sum up, as a library maintainer, the choice of `Collection` implementations **shouldn't be yours**.
-It's the same as with logging - you shouldn't choose the logging backend, and should only program to a facade like [SLF4J](https://www.slf4j.org/).
+It's the same as with logging - you shouldn't choose the logging backend, and should only program to a **facade** like [SLF4J](https://www.slf4j.org/).
 That's *precisely* what UniJ lets you do with respect to `Collection` factory methods.

 Simply add an intransitive (Gradle `implementation`) or a transitive (Gradle `api`) dependency on the